ibm-watson-iot/blockchain-samples/simple_contract_hyperledger/README.md

 ## 5. Defining the invoke methods
 {: #define_invoke_methods}

-Define the `invoke` methods for the create, read, update, and delete operations in your contract, which is where the majority of the contract action occurs.
+Define the `invoke` methods for the create, read, update, and delete operations in your contract, which is where most of the contract action occurs.
 The `createAsset`, `updateAsset` and `deleteAsset` methods of the create, retrieve, update, and delete interface are explained in this section.

 #### Create and update asset data